robertZaufall/amadeus-seatmap-bc/README.md

 - `seatmaps.pkl` – pickled list of `SeatMap` instances captured from earlier runs.

 Feel free to swap these with real captures when building demos or regression tests.

+## Refreshing cached seat maps
+Whenever you run in `test` or `production` mode, newly fetched seat maps automatically overwrite `test/seatmaps.pkl`.
+This keeps the offline (`e2e-pickle`) mode in sync with your latest captures.
+Delete the file or run the script again to regenerate it whenever you want a fresh snapshot.

 ## Contributing
 No special tooling is required beyond standard linting/formatting for Python scripts.
 Please keep fixtures anonymized and avoid committing sensitive traveler data.